vercel/next.js/examples/with-babel-macros/README.md

 # Example app with [babel-macros](https://github.com/kentcdodds/babel-macros)

-This example features how to configure and use [`babel-macros`](https://github.com/kentcdodds/babel-macros) which allows you to easily add babel plugins which export themselves as a macro without needing to configure them.
+This example features how to configure and use [`babel-macros`](https://github.com/kentcdodds/babel-macros) which allows you to add babel plugins which export themselves as a macro without needing to configure them.

 ## Preview